Tender Offers: Take the Money and Run

 It isn’t often someone pays you more than they’re legally obligated to pay.
 But that’s exactly what’s happening more and more often in this bond market.

-It’s called a “tender offer,” and since interest rates have dropped to record lows there have been a growing number of them, and they’ve worked out very nicely for the bondholders.
-They’re also one way to beat both the stock and bond market.
+It’s called a “tender offer,” and they’re also one way to beat both the stock and bond market.

 Here’s how a tender offer works.